ajmarrugos/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - "x" and "y" (position values)

 Features implemented for the child classes:

 - Heritances
 - Getter and Setter methods
-- Data validation method for Setters
+- A data validation method for setters
-- Area calculation method for Rectangle class
+- An area calculation method for the Rectangle class
-- Display method to build a symbolic representation of the rectangle
+- A display method to build a symbolic representation of the rectangle
 - A Protected str method to retrieve data from the rectangle formatted as str
+- A method to update data for rectangle attributes (this also can recieve and understand “key-worded arguments”)

 ### Models